azerion/bluestack-sdk-ios/Home.md

 ### Interstitial
 #####Init factory

-To create a interstitial you have to init an object with type MNGAdsSDKFactory and set the interstitalDelegate and the viewController.
+To create an interstitial you must init an object with type MNGAdsSDKFactory and set the interstitalDelegate and the viewController.

 ```objc
 interstitialAdsFactory = [[MNGAdsSDKFactory alloc]init];